Why did you decide to apply for an Earthwatch Student Challenge Program?

 What did you enjoy most about participating in the program?

 Being able to spend a week achieving a worthwhile task while sharing the experience with enthusiastic like-minded people was the part I enjoyed the most.

-The people I met on the Earthwatch Student Challenge are people who I still keep in contact with regularly, five years later.
-We have all gone down very different paths, however, we still reminisce over the great week we had on the Student Challenge.
+The people I met on the Earthwatch Student Challenge are people I still keep in contact with regularly five years later.
+We have all gone down very different paths.
+However, we still reminisce over the great week we had on the Student Challenge.

-Some have gone on to find careers in very different fields and others like myself are chasing the environmental dream.
-But one thing is certain, we all came out of the week with a greater appreciation and understating for the natural wonders around us.
+Some have gone on to find careers in very different fields and others like myself, are chasing the environmental dream.
+But one thing is certain, we all came out of the week with a greater appreciation and understanding for the natural wonders around us.